kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 store_data = store_data.dropna()
 {{< /highlight >}}

-One last step, before moving onto some EDA and creating dummy variables is to deal with the `Dt_Customer` feature that corresponds to the date of customer's enrollment with the company.
-One way to use this information is to create a new feature `Days_Customer` saying how many days has a customer been enrolled with the company.
+One last step before moving onto some EDA and creating dummy variables is to deal with the `Dt_Customer` feature that corresponds to the date of a customer's enrollment with the company.
+One way to use this information is to create a new feature `Days_Customer` that says how many days has a customer been enrolled with the company.

 {{< highlight Python >}}
 from datetime import datetime